d-lynch95/Blue_Ocean_Travel/README.md

   - As a developer, I need to implement the Login page using django-allauth module
   - As a developer, I need to implement the  Logout modal using django-allauth module
   - As a site owner, I would like the allauth pages customized to that they fit in with the sites styling
+  - As a user, I would like to be able to log in using social media or a google account

 III.
-Epic 3 - Making appointments
+Epic 3 - Making bookings
+  - As a user, I would like to be able to view all available tours
+  - As a user, I would like to be able to view which tours are available for certain regions
-  - As a user, I would like to be able to create a new appointment when I want to visit the travel agnecy
+  - As a user, I would like to be able to create a new booking
-  - As a user, I would like to view my bookings when I need to check the information
+  - As a user, I would like to view my previous bookings when I need to check the information
   - As a user, I would like to be able to edit a booking so that I can make changes when needed
   - As a user I would like to delete a booking when I no longer require it
+  - As a user I would like to be able to contact the company to create a full itinerary for me

+IV.
+Epic 4 - Processing Payment
+  - As a user, I would like to view my bookings before completing payment
+  - As a user, I would like to process payment easily and efficiently

 IV.
 Epic 4 - Deployment Epic
   - As a developer, I need to deploy the project to heroku so that it is live for users